The 3 Step Rewind Method

 A gentle way to lift traumatic feelings after a difficult birth

-Would you love to bring relief to parents who are traumatised after a difficult birth experience?
+Would you love to bring relief to parents who feel traumatised after a difficult birth experience?

 If you work with people around the time of birth, you will know that sometimes, births leave people emotionally scarred.
 Symptoms of trauma can include panic attacks, nightmares, flashbacks, anger and irritability, numbness, tearfulness, avoidance of all reminders of the trauma, problems in relationships, feelings of failure and more.